Course Outline

 Harold Averkamp, CPA, MBA

 To see each answer, press or click on the blue "Unscramble" button.
-If you have difficulty answering the following questions, learn more about this topic by reading our Debits and Credits (Explanation) and Additional Explanation.
+For a short description and example, press or click the “View Coaching” button.
+If you have difficulty answering the following questions, read our In-Depth Explanation and Additional Explanation for this topic.

 1. Liability accounts are decreased with a ________.